 If you are like us and want to be able to document your road trip, you are going to need to bring the right equipment.
 Depending on how serious you are about photography, these items could make up a large portion of your road trip gear.

-- Camera: If you have one of the new phones with excellent cameras, you don’t need to bring a separate camera, but if you are like us we use a mirrorless camera.
-We have had the Sony A6000 for a year and a half and have been very pleased with the quality of photos it takes.
+If you have one of the new phones with excellent cameras, you don’t need to bring a separate camera.
+Since we do a lot of photography, we also bring a mirrorless camera, the Sony A6000.
+We have had it for awhile now and have been very pleased with the quality of photos it takes.
 (Click here to check current price and availability on Amazon).
-We also bring along a few different lenses and filters, but for beginner photographers a good camera is fine.
+If you want a newer model, it’s the A6400.

-- Tripod: To get those night time or action shots it’s best to bring a tripod.
+To get those night time or action shots it’s best to bring a tripod.
 It’s nice that you can stick it in your trunk and get it out when you need it.
 You can also use a remote control/timer and the tripod to take photos of yourself or your group without have to ask a stranger.
 Tripods are the reason solo travelers can still take good photos!

-- Drone: We recently got a DJI Mavic Pro drone and it comes with us on road trips.
-You never know when you will come across an area you want to capture from above, so make sure the batteries are charged before you head out.
-We also have a bunch of accessories that we bring along with our drone.
+We have a DJI Mavic Pro drone and it comes with us on road trips.
+You never know when you will come across an area you want to capture from above, so make sure the batteries are charged before heading out.
+We also have a bunch of drone accessories that we bring along too.
 The Mavic is not cheap, but we have been having a lot of fun with it and it is helping us to up our photography and video game!

 Solo Car Trip Packing List

-I have done a few long drives on my own and it’s a great way to clear your mind, but it can be more challenging than if you have a co-pilot.
+I have done a few long drives on my own.
+It’s a great way to clear your mind, but it can be more challenging than if you have a co-pilot.
 You don’t have that extra set of hands!
 There are a few more things you need for a road trip when you are traveling solo.

 If you are driving in an unfamiliar place it can be hard to figure out the directions and drive at the same time.
 Make sure you review the route prior to starting out and if you are using a phone for GPS, get a holder to make it easier to see when you are driving.
 Just a friendly reminder you should not use your phone (especially texting) while driving.
 This one is easy to install, fits most phones, and is simple to use.

 Also, if you want to film using your GoPro, I would definitely recommend getting a dash mount since you won’t have anyone else to hold the camera.
 (Click here to check the current price and availability of the dash mount on Amazon.)
 Again, make sure you set it recording before you set off, and don’t use it while driving.

 In general, I would recommend that you bring along pepper spray, like this one, or something to that effect.
 You should research the laws related to pepper spray and personal safety devices for all the locations you will be traveling through on your road trip to make sure anything you use complies with the rules.

 Family Road Trip Packing List

 If you are bringing the kids, you are going to need to keep them safe, comfortable, and entertained so that they don’t keep asking “Are we there yet?”
 You can only play “I spy” for so long!
 I don’t recommend bringing books because a lot of kids get sick reading in the car, but you might want to try some of these road trip activities for kids.
 Also, considering adding these items to your checklist for a road trip.

 What to Wear on a Road Trip

 Your road trip clothes packing list does not have to include anything fancy.
 I always try to find outfits that are stylish and comfortable at the same time, and this is especially important for a road trip.
 Keep in mind you will be sitting for long periods of time, so don’t wear anything too tight.
-Also be sure to check the weather and make sure you dress for the forecast.
-It’s always best to dress in layers so that you can easily adapt to changing temperatures.
+Compression socks might also be a good idea.

 For shoes, I like to wear flip-flops if the weather is warm enough.
 If not, wear some shoes, like ballet flats, that you can easily take off.
 You will just be more comfortable.